Supreme-Ed/Blocky-Math-Champ/DEBUG_SHADOWS.md

   - Shadow generator properties (`depthScale`, `customShaderOptions`).
   - `CascadedShadowGenerator` with various bias/filtering settings.
 - **Solution (for test setup):** Precisely replicating the *exact* settings from the working minimal demo within `BabylonSceneContent.tsx` finally rendered shadows correctly on the test cube.
 Additionally, ensuring the ground texture was loaded with `noMipmap=true` and `samplingMode=NEAREST_SAMPLINGMODE` fixed the texture filtering.
-- **Next Step:** Integrate the working shadow and texture settings into the main game logic using `Ground.ts` and the primary scene light/shadow setup location.
+- **Solution (for skybox conflict):** The skybox mesh was being incorrectly added to the shadow caster list due to a typo in the exclusion logic (`"skyBox"` instead of `"skybox_sphere"`).
+Correcting the name in the `onNewMeshAddedObservable` and `forEach` loops in `BabylonSceneContent.tsx` resolved the issue, allowing shadows to render correctly with the skybox present.

 ### Key Differences That Fixed the Test Setup (Updated 2025-05-01)